I’m Claire and I’m a Personal Stylist.

-I was outraged!
-And so hurt!
-I was feeling pretty shit about myself and now I felt my own parents were telling me I looked awful.
+I felt rather put out!
+I was feeling pretty shit about myself and now I wondered if my own parents were telling me I looked awful.

 But of course, that’s not what they thought.
-They only wanted to help.
+They only loved me and wanted to help.
 So under duress I went along.

 And that day changed my life!